gordonhch/custom-ditribution-system-with-cwrsync/README.md

 A script for one-way syncing files into individual folders from a server.

-Useful for maintaining your custom build and maintained softwares, modded game files, or media files that get updated routinely.
+Useful for maintaining your custom build and maintained softwares, modded game files, or media files that gets updated routinely.

-Currently made for PowerShell but should work for linux distros as rsync runs natively without the compatibility extras.
+Currently made for PowerShell but should be easily made to work for linux distros since rsync runs natively without the compatibility extras.